 The Spark training in Sydney lets you master the real-time data processing using Spark Streaming, Spark SQL, Spark RDD and Spark Machine Learning libraries (Spark MLlib).
-Also, you will also learn Scala programming as well as work on three real-life use cases.
-Get the best Spark and Scala course in Sydney by the top Apache Spark Experts.
+You will also learn Scala programming through real-time projects.
+This is the best Spark and Scala course in Sydney to clear the Cloudera Certification exam.

 In Intellipaat’s Apache Spark course, you will learn about: